 Each boat had a mix of family and friends who were from out of the area.
 Officials said no one on the boats was wearing a life vest.
 One person sustained life-threatening injuries and was airlifted to a hospital in Las Vegas.
 The crash was so violent that one of the boats sank and another sustained major damage, officials said.
 Some on board were thrown into the river while other jumped.
 Where the crash occurred, the water ranged in depth from very shallow to 30 feet, officials said.

 Our thoughts and prayers go out to all the victims of this horrific boat accident and their families.
 We wish the injured victims the very best for a quick and full recovery and offer our condolences to those who have lost their loved ones.

 Southern California Boating Accidents

 According to the California Division of Boating and Waterways, there were 322 boating accidents in Southern California in 2016, which resulted in 116 injuries and 14 deaths.
 These accidents represented 55 percent of all accidents statewide, 44 percent of injuries and 28 percent of fatalities.
-During that same year, there were 27 boating accidents that resulted in 24 injuries on the Colorado River.
+During that same year, 27 boating accidents resulted in 24 injuries on the Colorado River.

 Based on this news report, it appears that the boats violently collided head-on.
 Officials also say none of the people on board were wearing life jackets.
 This incident is reminiscent of the tragic duck boat accident July 19 on Table Rock Lake in Missouri, where 17 of 31 passengers died when the boat capsized.
 In that case, the state’s Attorney General has filed a complaint against the owner and operator alleging that they ignored safety protocols including life jacket requirements and weather warnings, as the boat sank in the lake during severe weather.